About Graduation

 FL Fuller Landau Award

-is presented to the student who has obtained the highest academic marks in accounting courses during their studies at the College.
+The award is presented to the student who has obtained the highest academic marks in accounting courses during their studies at the College.

-Champlain Saint Lambert Governing Board Award
+Champlain Saint-Lambert Governing Board Award

-is presented to the student who has achieved the second highest academic average from amongst the graduating class.
+The award is presented to the student who has achieved the second highest academic average from amongst the graduating class.

 Champlain Regional College Board of Governors Merit Award

-is awarded annually by the Board of Governors of Champlain Regional College it is presented along with the Academic Medal of the Governor General of Canada.
+The award is awarded annually by the Board of Governors of Champlain Regional College it is presented along with the Academic Medal of the Governor General of Canada.

 Academic Medal of the Governor General of Canada